-- crc CRC extension for architectures ARMv8 and above. - dsp DSP extension for the ARMv8-M.mainline architecture. - fp16 ARMv8.2-A half-precision floating-point extension. - ras Reliability, Availability, and Serviceability extension.
+- crc CRC extension for architectures ARMv8 and above. - dotprod Enables the VSDOT and VUDOT instructions.
+Supported in ARMv8.2 and later Application profile architectures, and is OPTIONAL in ARMv8.2 and ARMv8.3. - dsp DSP extension for the ARMv8-M.mainline architecture. - fp16 ARMv8.2-A half-precision floating-point extension.

-- Note - \\\\

-For AArch32 targets, you can use -mfpu to specify the support for floating-point, Advanced SIMD, and cryptographic extensions.

-- Note -

-To write code that generates instructions for these extensions, use the intrinsics described in the ARM C Language Extensions.
+• ras - Reliability, Availability, and Serviceability extension. - Note h32 targets, you can use -mfpu to specify the support for floating-point, Advanced d cryptographic extensions.
+Note - To write code that Language Extension generates instructions for these extensions, use the intrinsics described in the ARM ons.